-Agence du revenu du Québec revenu.gouv.gc.ca
+Agence du revenu du Québec

 NET COST OF R&D EXPENDITURES - SMB1

 A corporation realizing profits incurs \$100,000 of R&D expenditures, i.e. \$90,000 for the salary of a researcher, \$5,000 for subcontracting in Québec and \$5,000 for materials.
 In this example, only the amount of R&D expenditures exceeding the corporation's exclusion threshold is considered.2